Washington Wizards Logo

 Washington Bullets Logo 1987-1997

-In this version, the creators of the logo decided to move away from the concept of hands with open palms and simplified the visual identification structure.
-They also made the letters cobalt, enlarged the “B” and turned the basketball so that the lines on it were not horizontal, but vertical.
+In this version, the logo creators decided to move away from the concept of hands with open palms and simplified the visual identification structure.
+They also made the letters cobalt, enlarged the letter “B,” and turned the basketball so its lines were vertical rather than horizontal.

 1997 – 2007